davidgf/design-patterns-in-ruby/interpreter.md

 readonly_files = expr_not_writable.evaluate('test_dir')
 ```

-If instead of negating an operation we'd like to combine the results of two of them or getting files that meet two conditions, we could build the **OR** and **AND** nonterminal:
+If instead of negating an operation we'd like to combine the results of two of them or get files that meet two conditions, we could build the **OR** nd **AND** nonterminal:

 ```ruby
 class Or < Expression